EnvisionDoc/device_connection_en/howto/device/manage/creating_device.md

-# Creating a Device
+# Registering a Device

 A device is an instance of a model.
 It belongs to a certain product.
 A DeviceKey, a unique certificate within the organization, will be issued by the platform for the device.
 The device can be connected directly to the platform or connected to the IoT platform as a sub-device via edge.
 This topic describes how to create a device.

 ## Before You Start

 - To register a device, you must have write access to the **Connectivity Management** service.
 If you don't have the access, contact your OU administrator to obtain the access.
-For more information about user access in EnOS, see [Policy, Roles, and Access](/docs/iam/en/latest/access_policy).
+For more information about user access in EnOS, see [Policy, Roles, and Access](/docs/iam/en/2.0.9/access_policy).

 - The product to which the device belongs has been created.
 For information about how to create a product, see [Creating a Product](creating_product).